CASH DASH · 2025

 Weather app image

-functional, skippable, and a clear signal for what V2 should fix.
+V1 onboarding — functional, skippable, and a clear signal for what V2 should fix

-This project changed how I think about designing any interface where a value changes in real time.
+This project changed how I think about designing any interface where a value changes in real time — financial dashboards, live pricing surfaces, real-time data products.
+The principle holds: show trajectory, not just state.

 Get in touch